coderofsalvation/coderofsalvation.github.io/tech/bash-coffeescript-es6-and-the-curly-religion.md

 ### Therefore, thou shalt only like curly braces

 Shellscript, Python, Ruby, Coffeescript were a huge blow in the faces of (unconscious) curly followers.
-It is a common trap for curly disciples, to start to dislike "_simplistic_" human language.
+It is a common trap for curly disciples, to start to dislike indentbased, "_simplistic_" human language.
 As if they were going back to their roots: programming basic.

 > _The brain of a curly follower is confused..what is this..ruby? basic? shellscript? or other programminglanguages I've been ignoring?
 Where are the braces?
+My Heritage?
 Help..my ego feels pain, I don't feel a clever developer anymore._

     if ismoving ball
       move ball 3,8                            <- coffeescript: not cool, confusing!